 Get Rid of Warts with This Garlic-Lemon Treatment

 Not all warts can be removed in the same way.
-Depending on the case, the dermatologist should offer specific treatment options.
+Depending on the case, the dermatologist must analyze different treatment options.

 When it comes to removing warts from the skin, the best thing to do is to visit a dermatologist and evaluate the treatment options that they propose.

 It should be noted that, depending on the case, the treatment options will differ.
-Therefore, it’s important that a professional should examine the affected area carefully.
+Therefore, it’s important for a professional to examine the affected area carefully.